xcession/xcession.github.io/_posts/2019-11-08-how-to-create-barcode-and-qrcode-in-linux.md

 ---
 layout:	article
-title:	"How to Create Barcode in Linux"
+title:	"Linux: How to Create Barcode and QRCode in Linux"
 date:	2019-11-08 20:34 +0700
-categories: linux barcode
+tags: linux barcode
 ---

 ## Install GNU Barcode

 On Debian based distribution: